JeffDeCola/my-cheat-sheets/software/development/software-architectures/artificial-intelligence/artificial-intelligence-cheat-sheet/README.md

 ## OVERVIEW

-Artificial Intelligence (AI) is the term used to describe the ability of a machine to perform cognitive processes.
+Artificial Intelligence (AI) is the term used to describe the ability of a machine to perform a cognitive processes.

 ## TYPES OF AI

-AI can be looked at in two ways; How good it is (Capabilities) and what it can do (Functionality).
+AI can be looked at in two ways; How good it is (Capability) and what it can do (Functionality).

 ### CAPABILITY